-Podiatry is a specialised field dealing with the study & care of
+Podiatry is a specialised field dealing with the study and care of the foot, including its anatomy, function, pathology, medical and surgical treatment, and associated health-related factors.

 Podiatrists are registered healthcare professionals who’ve been trained at degree level to diagnose and treat abnormal conditions of the feet and lower limbs.
 They also prevent and correct deformity, keep people mobile and active, relieve pain and treat infections.

+Even if your feet are generally in good condition, you might consider having a single session of podiatry.
 For example, you may want to have any hard skin on your feet removed or have your toenails clipped.

 A podiatrist can also advise you about footwear (take your shoes with you), and they can check that you’re looking after your feet properly.

-What’s the difference between a
+What’s the difference between a Podiatrist and a Chiropodist?

 There is no difference..
 Podiatrist is a more modern title.

 The development of healthy feet is integral to the healthy condition of the whole leg and spine.